justeattakeaway/pie/apps/pie-docs/src/components/checkbox/motion/motion.md

 ## Hover

-When the user hovers over an unselected checkbox (on:Hover), the hover state $hover01 fades in at 200ms.
-When a user moves the mouse away (off:Hover) the hover state $hover01 fades out at 200ms.
+When the user hovers over an unselected checkbox, the hover state `$hover-01` fades in at 200ms.
+When a user moves the mouse away the hover state `$hover-01` fades out at 200ms.

 {% contentWrapper %}
     {% contentPageImage {